TheScienceOfCode/thescienceofcode.github.io/content/post/dear-imgui-start.en.md

 Project is configured to run with Visual Studio 2022, in case that you want to use another version, edit **imgui-test.vcxproj** (searching for *vc2022* and replacing it with any of the available versions, as seen in the previous image).

-3. Open the project with Visual Studio and run.
+3. Open the project with Visual Studio and run it.

 # More information